-For certain medical practices, the ERC may be a significant tax-saver, especially now that new laws have expanded its benefits in 2021.
+For certain orthopedic practices, the ERC may be a significant tax-saver, especially now that new laws have expanded its benefits in 2021.

-Wealth Planning for the Modern Physician and Wealth Management Made Simple are available free in print or by ebook download by texting HEALIO to 844-418-1212 or at www.ojmbookstore.com.
-Enter code HEALIO at checkout.
+- Wealth Planning for the Modern Physician and Wealth Management Made Simple are available free in print or by ebook download by texting OT21 to 844-418-1212 or at www.ojmbookstore.com.
+Enter code OT21 at checkout.

-SPECIAL OFFERS: The author recently completed Wealth Planning for the Modern Physician.
-To receive free downloads of this book or Wealth Management Made Simple, text HEALIO to 844-418-1212, or visit www.ojmbookstore.com and enter promotional code HEALIO at checkout.
+- SPECIAL OFFERS: The author recently completed Wealth Planning for the Modern Physician.
+To receive free downloads of this book or Wealth Management Made Simple, text OT21 to 844-418-1212, or visit www.ojmbookstore.com and enter promotional code OT21 at checkout.